DeflatedPickle/pkinter/README.md

 <a href="http://imgur.com/GK1erub"><img src="http://i.imgur.com/GK1erub.gif" title="CollapsiblePane" /></a>

+The collapsible pane frame can be used to clean up a GUI by hiding widgets inside of it.

 ```python
 collapsiblePane = pk.CollapsiblePane (parent, expandedtext = "Expanded <<", collapsedtext = "Collapsed >>")
 collapsiblePane.pack ()